analgesicproductions/Anodyne-1-Repo/FAQ.md

 Questions about how the code works or how to run the game will be answered here (if people ask questions).

+Q: Are you not selling the game anymore?

+A: We are still selling the game.
+As the license says, you may not distribute a compiled, unaltered version of this game on a storefront/hosting site/etc for free or for money.
+As the license says, you can only download and use the game assets if you are an owner of a paid copy of Anodyne.

 Q: What's Intra mean?

 A: It was the early codename for Anodyne.